dlteif/CS585-final-project/README.md

 If you'd like to view an mp4 of the results, click [here](https://github.com/dlteif/CS585-final-project/blob/master/deblur_gan/results/recycle_deblur.mp4?raw=true).

+## Evaluation

+We do both a qualitative and quantitative evaluation of the method.

+### Quantitative Evaluation

+We use a simple method to evaluate the sharpness of the resulting image; we simply compute the variance of the Laplacian of the image [4,5].
+The laplacian of an image is given below:

+As you can see, it's simply the sum of image second derivatives in the horizontal and vertical dirctions.
+In areas where the image is uniform, the second derivatives of the image are 0.
+However, where the image has edges, the second derivatives of the image are changing very quickly.
+Therefore, near edges the Laplacian will have non-zero values.
+Therefore, when there are sharper edges, the variance of the Laplacian will be larger than with an image which has blurry outputs.

+We show laplacians of two sample images below.

+Finally, for each input, output pair, we compute the difference of the variance of the Laplacian between blurry and deblurred images.
+See the pseudocode below for a sample of how it's done:

+We report numbers for all the methods below:

 ### References
 [1] Kupyn, Orest, et al. "Deblurgan-v2: Deblurring (orders-of-magnitude) faster and better."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
 2019.